DallinRodgers/Hike-This/README.md

 Still To Do:

-Build navbar
+Build navbar,
-Mobile Responsive
+Mobile Responsive,
-Checkout Section for Stripe(front end)
+Checkout Section for Stripe(front end),
-Footer
+Footer,
 Node.js for Stripe(back end)